realJeremySun/first-web-game-lb4/blog/2019-08-02-building-an-online-game-with-loopback-4-pt6.md

 };
 ```

-It basically validate all the user input and action.
-If everything looks good, it will pass user's email and password to back-end, otherwises, it will tell user there is something wrong.
+It basically validates all the user input and action.
+If everything looks good, it will pass the user's email and password to back-end, otherwise, it will tell the user there is something wrong.

-It also use `authenticationService` for login API call.
+It also uses `authenticationService` for login API call.
 We will talk about that later.
 The `Signup` page is almost the same.
 You can check my repo for more details.

 ### HomePage

-After login, the user will be navigate to `HomePage`.
+After login, the user will be navigated to `HomePage`.

 ```jsx
 import React, { Component } from "react";